npaibrooklyn/stoic-advisor/README.md

 ```

-# Deploying and starting the web app on App Engine in Google cloud using Eclipse
+# Deploy and start the web app on App Engine in Google cloud using Eclipse

-## Generate the Vue.js app
+### Generate the Vue.js app
 ```
 npm run build --report
 ```

-## Deploy and start App Engine app
+### Deploy and start App Engine app
 * Right click on project in Eclipse and click "Deploy to App Engine Standard...".

 * In the resulting window, select the google account associated with the cloud console and